 Endocrinology and Diabetes

-In October 2003 the WCH's new Endocrine and Diabetes Centre opened, made possible thanks to the generosity of the McGuinness McDermott Foundation.
-The Centre brings together all aspects of endocrine and diabetes treatment, including the co-location of research and services staff, and provides a supprtive environment for consumers to learn to deal with their health issues.The department provides a full range of endocrine/diabetes services for children from birth to 18 years of age.
+In October 2003, the WCH's new Endocrine and Diabetes Centre opened, made possible thanks to the generosity of the McGuinness McDermott Foundation.
+The Centre brings together all aspects of endocrine and diabetes treatment, including the co-location of research and services staff, and provides a supportive environment for consumers to learn to deal with their health issues.The department provides a full range of endocrine/diabetes services for children from birth to 18 years of age.

 Diabetes services include initial stabilisation, child, adolescent and parent education at diagnosis and follow-up through the diabetes outpatient clinics.
-RDNS diabetes educators provide home follow up and school visits.

 How to access the service